NilCoalescing/djangochannelsrestframework/docs/examples/observer_model_instance.rst

 Observer model instance
 =======================

-This mixin consumer lets you subscribe to all changes of a specific instance, and also gives you access to the ``retrieve`` action.
+This mixin consumer lets you subscribe to all changes of a specific instance and gives you access to the ``retrieve`` action.

 .. code-block:: python